-The tradition of drinking tea in Japan came originally from China and dates back to the Tang Dynasty around 1500 years ago, although it may actually date back further.
+The tradition of drinking tea in Japan came originally from China, dating back to the Tang Dynasty around 1500 years ago, although it may actually date back further.

-Most modern Japanese tea plantations can be traced back to the 12th century when it was largely cultivated by Buddhist monks, and interestingly, the Matcha form of green tea was the most popular.
+Modern tea plantations in Japan can be traced back to the 12th century when they were mainly cultivated by Buddhist monks, and interestingly, the Matcha form of green tea was most popular.

-Nowadays, Japanese green tea is grown all over the country except in the colder, northern areas.
+Nowadays, Japanese green tea is grown all over Japan except in the colder, northern areas.

 Sencha traces its history back to the 17th century when it first became popular amongst the Japanese.
-Today it is the most popular form of green tea consumed by both Japanese and tea drinkers all over the world.
+Today it's the #1 form of green tea consumed by both Japanese & tea drinkers all over the world.

-Sencha is produced from green tea bushes growing under full sunlight (different to Gyokuro, see below).
-The highest-most leaves and shoots are picked due to their young age which makes for a overall higher quality finished product.
+Sencha is produced from green tea grown under full sunlight, as opposed to Gyokuro.
+The highest leaves & shoots are picked when young resulting in an overall higher quality finished tea.

 As soon as the tea is picked, it is processed with steam to stop oxidation.
-The tea is then dried and the leaves are processed into their final "needle" like shape.
-Overall, the amount of processing is kept to a minimum which accounts for the fresh, green taste of sencha and helps to preserve the multitude of healthy properties and components.
+The tea is then dried & the leaves are processed into their final "needle" like shape.
+The amount of processing is kept to a minimum which accounts for the fresh, green taste of sencha and helps to preserve the multitude of healthy properties & components.